PX4/PX4-Devguide/en/setup/vscode.md

 1. Select the debug icon on the sidebar (marked in red) to display the debug panel.
    ![Run debug](../../assets/vscode/vscode_debug.jpg)

-1. Then choose your debug target (e.g. *Debug SITL (Gazebo Iris)*) from the top bard dropdown (shown in yellow).
+1. Then choose your debug target (e.g. *Debug SITL (Gazebo Iris)*) from the top bar debug dropdown (light blue markup).
+   > **Note** The debug target (light blue box) must match you build target (yellow box on the bottom bar).
+     For example, to debug SITL, your build target must include SITL.
-1. Start debugging by clicking the debug arrow - next to the debug target in the top bar (shown in blue).
+1. Start debugging by clicking the debug "play" arrow (next to the debug target in the top bar - marked in purple).

 While debugging you can set breakpoints, step over code, and otherwise develop as normal.